GAIL launches first of its kind incubation cell to nurture entrepreneurial skills of spouses of employees

-In a unique attempt to nurture the entrepreneurial skills of spouses of its employees, GAIL (India) Limited today launched an incubation cell which is first of its kind in the industry to educate them about the start-up environment and provide mentorship, training and assistance with the necessary tools to begin their own ventures.
+GAIL (India) Limited, today launched an incubation cell which is first of its kind in the industry to educate them about the start-up environment and provide mentorship, training and assistance with the necessary tools to begin their own ventures, via an exchange filing.

+It is a unique attempt by the company to nurture the entrepreneurial skills of spouses of its employees.

 Ayush Gupta, Director (HR) said, "GAIL has launched its unique Incubation Programme - a five layered program spread over 30 weeks, with the objective to build their ideas into flourishing businesses."